 For facade design guidelines, click here.

 Visual Merchandising by the City of Whitehorse, here

 Our Clean Team is composed of three men and women from the Ready to Work program run by Central Union Mission.
-This job training program teaches discipline, hard word, and comradery.
-The Clean Team continues to work hard weeding our 200+ tree boxes, sweeping the sidewalks, and cleaning the gutters five days a week from 7:30 a.m. until 2:30 p.m.
+This job training program teaches discipline, hard work, and comradery.
+The Clean Team continues to weed our 200+ tree boxes, sweep the sidewalks, and clean the gutters five days a week from 7:30 a.m. until 2:30 p.m.
 Through their labor, we are able to raise the level of maintenance in the four commercial corridors of Dupont Circle: Connecticut Avenue, P Street, 18th Street, and 17th Street.